How Does My Vehicle's Steering System Work?

 American Fleet & Auto Service - Your Reliable Shop for Tie Rod End Repair

-If you are in Outagamie, the 54914 area, or nearby, you can bring your car to American Fleet & Auto Service for various auto repair services, such as [primary service], [secondary service], and tie rod end repair.
+If you are in Outagamie, the 54914 area, or nearby, you can bring your car to American Fleet & Auto Service for various auto repair services, such as Automotive Repair, Tire Sales & Fleet Services, and tie rod end repair.
 Our Quality technicians and owner Todd Lehman are experts in all things auto repair and are continuously trained on the latest automotive technology and auto parts.
-We have excellent ratings based on reviews from 156 satisfied customers and our services come with a 2 Year/24,000 Mile warranty.
+We have excellent ratings based on reviews from 166 satisfied customers and our services come with a 2 Year/24,000 Mile warranty.

 We are one of the highest-rated auto shops in the area and can fix your Chevrolet, Ford, Toyota, Chrysler, and any other car you may have.